EternalDeiwos/panmnesia/README.md

 # panmnesia
-A command and selector registry and redux-based aggregate store for a PouchDB-based event stream.
+An action and selector registry and redux-based aggregate store for a PouchDB-based event stream.